ssfsx17/sky-islands/README.md

 [Chat on Discord](https://discord.gg/CG8HwGv)

+## Progress

+Has not been playtested yet.

+Only some technique types have content, and even then, they do not have content for extra-long campaigns.

+No enemy stats yet.

 ## Technical Details

 The text is stored in [core.md](/core.md), which is intended to be converted to other formats through [pandoc](https://pandoc.org/).
 It is possible to read [core.md](/core.md) as-is.